Write in style. Use the UB Editorial Style Guide to produce concise and consistent content.

 Capitalize, but do not use quotation marks for or italicize, generic titles for orchestral works (which typically include the composer’s name and a suite or symphony number): Bach’s Suite No. 1 for Orchestra, Beethoven’s Serenade for Flute, Violin and Viola.
 Italicize any composition titles that are unique and nongeneric: Symphonie Fantastique, Water Music.

 If you are listing one composition from a suite, one song from an album or an individual song, use quotation marks for the single composition/song and italics for the suite/album: “Dance of the Sugar Plum Fairy” from The Nutcracker Suite; “Wanted Dead or Alive” from Bon Jovi’s Cross Road album.

-When listing musical compositions for programs or fliers, particularly for Spotlight UB, note:
+When listing musical compositions for programs or fliers, note: